tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Argentina.md

 </details>

 #### Considerations
 * The parameter `transaction.expirationDate` is not mandatory.
-If you don't send this parameter, its default value for is 90 days after the current date at 12:00 pm.
+If you don't send this parameter, its default value for is 15 days after the current date.
 * The parameter `transactionResponse.extraParameters` has the following parameters related to the transaction:
    - **REFERENCE**: internal payment reference generated by PayU.
    - **EXPIRATION_DATE**: maximum term for the payer to perform the payment.